maxiguillermo1/Go/README.md

 The mini quiz displays a real-time score and the total number of questions answered by the user.

-Overall, Learn Nihongo on the GO! is a functional tool for individuals interested in learning or improving their understanding of Hiragana and Katakana.
+Overall, Learn Nihongo on the GO! is a software application for individuals interested in learning or improving their understanding of Hiragana and Katakana characters!

 ## Go-Homepage